shanti-uva/drupal_shanti_sarvaka_theme/README.md

 * **Lead:** Than Grove
 * **Developers:** Gerard Ketuma, Mark Ferrara

+# Requirements
+* jQuery Update (jquery v.
+1.10.2) is required for the functioning of the Bootstrap interface.

 # Notes

 * Explore menu button in top bar is enabled by using the custom module https://github.com/shanti-uva/drupal_shanti_explore_menu